tony-dev1/crypto-wallets-finder/README.md

 |---------------------------------------------------------|------------------------------------------------|------------------------------------|----------------------------------|
 | BTC Database                                            | &nbsp;&nbsp;&nbsp;&nbsp;[btc_database.txt](https://github.com/tony-dev1/walletgen/releases/download/database/btc_database.txt)  | 1.03 GB | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;23 428 179
 | EVM Database                                            | &nbsp;&nbsp;&nbsp;&nbsp;[evm_database.txt](https://github.com/tony-dev1/walletgen/releases/download/database/evm_database.txt)  | 1.02 GB | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;25 999 700

+## The Program Found a Wallet — What’s Next?
+When the program finds a wallet with a balance, it will:
+* **Stop** immediately
+* **Display** the wallet details in the console
+* **Save** this data in the ``found_wallets.txt`` file

+### How to Access the Funds?
+1. Import the **mnemonic seed phrase** from the found wallet into any compatible crypto wallet (such as Metamask, Trust Wallet, or Electrum).
+2. Once restored, you’ll be able to transfer the funds to your own wallet.

+>  If the find is successful, be sure to share a small portion of the balance you find with me!
+Thank you!

 ## My Finds